 In more rural areas it may not be viable to provide scheduled bus services due to the level of demand and associated costs of providing them.
-The region's rural bus network has become increasingly fragile in the wake of the COVID-19 pandemic as a result of decreasing passenger numbers.
+The region's rural bus network has become increasingly fragile in the wake of the COVID-19 pandemic as a result of decreasing passenger numbers with patronage levels hovering around 65% of the 2019, pre-COVID-19 levels as we emerge from the pandemic in early 2022.
 Sustaining rural bus services is therefore increasingly challenging with a consequent need for more subsidies to maintain a basic service that is frequently catering to fewer and fewer passengers.
 The provision of a core rural bus network is essential for social inclusion and wellbeing purposes and should be retained wherever possible.
-However, in some instances, the provision of Demand Responsive Transport (DRT) may be more appropriate, alongside other types of interventions.
-SEStran has undertaken a Strategic Demand Responsive Transport Study which has set out a series of conclusions and recommendations about how to overcome the challenges facing DRT in the region.
+However, in some instances, the provision of Demand Responsive Transport (DRT) may be more appropriate, alongside other interventions to improve partnership working and data sharing to identify opportunities to increase patronage, as piloted by Edinburgh & South East Scotland City Region Deal Workforce Mobility project.
+SEStran has undertaken a Strategic Demand Responsive Transport Study which has set out a series of conclusions and recommendations about how to overcome the challenges facing DRT in the region, like increased service costs.
 Further information about how DRT can help to address rural public transport problems is provided in Chapter 12.

 The Transport (Scotland) Act 2019 provides new powers in relation to buses including the ability to introduce Bus Service Improvement Partnerships and Local Franchising.
 The application of these powers may be appropriate in some instances to deliver the enhancements to the bus network required in the region and will be explored as part of the suite of potential interventions to improve public transport provision.
+To support the modal shift there also needs to be some consideration to the reimbursement rate for fares associated with concessionary travel in rural areas as it is harder to attract new patronage, it is easier to generate patronage in a city environment whist reducing income associated with fare revenue in a rural area where there is not the additional patronage further compounds the impact in a rural setting.

 It is possible that connected autonomous vehicles will be increasingly used as part of the bus network in the region in the future as well.
-The CAVForth project will see a fleet of five autonomous buses operate a scheduled service between Ferrytoll Park and Ride in Fife, across the Forth Road Bridge to Edinburgh Park.
+The CAVForth project will see a fleet of five autonomous buses operate a scheduled service between Ferrytoll Park and Ride in Fife, across the

+Forth Road Bridge to Edinburgh Park.
 It is one of the world's most complex and ambitious autonomous bus pilot projects and could provide the foundation for more widespread implementation of similar services across the region.